beccam/katakoda-scenarios/java/step1.md

 `CqlSession session = CqlSession.builder().build();`

-*CqlSession#builder()* provides a fluent API to create an instance programmatically.
+*CqlSessio.builder()* provides a fluent API to create an instance programmatically.
 With it you can explicitly add contact points, a datacenter name, and a keyspace name for your session to connect to.

  <summary style="color:teal">Example:</summary>
  ```
  CqlSession session = CqlSession.builder()
     .addContactPoint(new InetSocketAddress("1.2.3.4", 9042))
-    .withKeyspace("KillrVideo")
+    .withKeyspace("SomeKS")
     .withLocalDatacenter("dc1")
     .build();
 ```